CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

     Function that is the primary mechanism for burning coins and can only be called during the `COLLECT` epoch.
 It calls the `burn` function of the burner contract, which creates a [conditional order](https://github.com/cowprotocol/composable-cow) on CowSwap if one has not already been created.
 This process effectively "burns" the collected coins by swapping them into the target coin.
 Additionally, the caller is awarded a [keeper fee](#keepers-fee) for their role in the process.

+    !!!colab "Google Colab Notebook"
+        Coin addresses to collect are converted into `uint160` and sorted from small to big.

+        A Google Colab notebook that converts addresses into `uint160` and orders them by ascending order can be found here: [:simple-googlecolab: Google Colab Notebook](https://colab.research.google.com/drive/1XBP4YDXEhy2AO3U-qtlbhat4HHhZfUVp?usp=sharing).

     | Input       | Type                       | Description                                                |
     | ----------- | -------------------------- | ---------------------------------------------------------- |
     | `_coins`    | `DynArray[ERC20, MAX_LEN]` | Dynamic array of coin addresses sorted in ascending order  |